 HOW TO PREPARE FOR THE FLU

 When dehydrated, drinks like Pedialyte or Gatorade can be good choices because they replace electrolytes that are lost.
-Chances are that when you have the flu, you will not feel very thirsty, but you SHOULD force yourself to drink fluids.
+You SHOULD force yourself to drink fluids.

-Have a thermometer to check your fever.
+Also, have a thermometer to check your fever.

 Try to keep the fever under control.
-Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) help reduce fever.
+Acetaminophen (Tylenol) and Ibuprofen (Advil, Motrin) help reduce fever.
 Aspirin is very effective for treating fever in adults.
 DO NOT give aspirin to a child unless your child’s doctor tells you to.

 HOW TO AVOID THE FLU